 Wisteria (Wisteria frutescens) is an extremely hardy, fast-growing ornamental vine with high-climbing stems.
 It flowers between the months of March to May, where it produces dangling, stalked clusters of fragrant and attractive, lavender to violet sweetpea-like flowers.
 Flattened seed pods appear late summer, which are greenish brown to golden in color.
 Each seedpods contains 1 to 8 round brown seeds.

-All parts of W. frutescens are toxic to horses.
+All parts of W. frutescens are toxic to poultry.
 It contains wistarine, which is a type of glycoside, and lectins.
-Ingestion of W. frutescens mainly affects the horse's gastrointestinal system.
+Ingestion of W. frutescens mainly affects the bird's gastrointestinal system.
 Symptoms can appear up to 24 hours after ingestion.

 - Weight loss